 If you’d like to download a few of our graphics to post on your own account, you can do so here.
 You’re welcome to use these graphics for your personal account or for your church or organization to help raise awareness about mental health.

 You can also subscribe to our newsletter to keep up with all the latest from Sanctuary.

 We’re grateful to be able to offer all of our resources for free to communities around the world.
-If you support Sanctuary’s work and want to see more churches equipped to support mental health and wellbeing, you can also make a one-time or recurring gift.
+If you support Sanctuary’s work and want to see more churches equipped to support mental health and wellbeing, you can also make a special gift or recurring donation.
 Monthly givers join Alongside, a passionate group of people committed to helping Sanctuary make space for prioritizing mental health in faith communities.